Jim Cramer: Performance

 As manager of his hedge fund, Cramer said he realized a "rate of return of 24% after all fees for 15 years," until he retired from the hedge fund in 2001.
 He self-reported a 36% return in 2000, at the peak of the dot-com bubble.

 In January 2000, close to the peak of the dot-com bubble, Cramer recommended investing in technology stocks, and suggested a repeat of the stock performance of 1999.
 In February 2000, the year in which Cramer said he produced a 36% return, Cramer said that there were only 10 stocks he wanted to own, and he was buying them every day.
 These stocks were 724 Solutions, Ariba, Digital Island, Exodus Communications, InfoSpace, Inktomi, Mercury Interactive, Sonera, VeriSign, and Veritas Software.
 He also dismissed the investing strategy of Benjamin Graham and David Dodd, and said that price–earnings ratios did not matter.

 An August 20, 2007, article in Barron's stated that "his picks haven't beaten the market.
 Over the past two years, viewers holding Cramer's stocks would be up 12% while the Dow rose 22% and the S&P 500 16%."
-Cramer was criticized for repeatedly giving erroneous advice during the Financial crisis of 2007–2008.
+Cramer was criticized for repeatedly giving erroneous advice during the 2008 financial crisis.
 He recommended investing in Bear Stearns, Merrill Lynch, Morgan Stanley, Wachovia, and Lehman Brothers before the stocks fell in value significantly and several went out of business.
-On August 8, 2008, before the climax of the financial crisis of 2007-2008, Cramer recommended investing in bank stocks.
+On August 8, 2008, before the climax of the 2008 financial crisis, Cramer recommended investing in bank stocks.

 On October 6, 2008, on Today, when the S&P 500 Index was valued at 1,056, Cramer suggested to investors, "Whatever money you need for the next five years, please take it out of the stock market."
 Five months later, the market bottomed at 666, a 36.9% decline.
-Five years after Cramer's sell advice, on October 6, 2013, the S&P 500 Index was valued at 1,678, an increase of 58.7%.

-A February 9, 2009, article in The Wall Street Journal said that betting against Cramer's Buy recommendations using short-term options could yield 25% in a month.
+A February 9, 2009, article in The Wall Street Journal said that trading against Cramer's Buy recommendations using short-term options had historically yielded 25% in a month.

+On February 8, 2023, Cramer recommended viewers buy Silicon Valley Bank stock, just a month before its collapse.
+On March 10, he praised First Republic Bank as a "very good bank" in a Twitter post.
+First Republic's stock dropped by more than 80% in the days following Cramer's tweet and on May 1, it also collapsed, becoming the third and final bank to collapse in the 2023 banking crisis.